Where: Poggio San Lorenzo, Italy

 Hosting Organisation: Parco Faunistico di Piano dell’Abatino

-Parco Faunistico di Piano dell’Abatino is currently looking for 1 French and 1 Estonian volunteer that will support the staff members in their animal shelter for local and exotic animals.
+Parco Faunistico di Piano dell’Abatino is currently looking for 2 volunteers that will support the staff members in their animal shelter for local and exotic animals.

-The main activity of the shelter is the recovery of wild animals saved from vivisection labs, of animals injured by hunters or other human activities.
+The main activity of the shelter is the recovery of wild animals saved from vivisection labs and wild animals injured by hunters or other human activities.
 The shelter has been providing refuge and animal care since 1980.
 At the moment it gives hospitality to about 400 animals, belonging to several species of mammalians, birds and reptiles.
-Among mammalians there are several monkeys species, deers, alpacas, lamas, racoons and lynxes.
-Among birds there are pelicans, parrots, cranes and several species of birds of prey.
+Among mammalians, there are several monkeys species, deers, alpacas, lamas, raccoons and lynxes.
+Among birds, there are pelicans, parrots, cranes and several species of birds of prey.
 The shelter acts as a rescue and recovery center for local fauna.
 In this line, their main goal is to release those animals in the wild.
 The shelter is also specialized is exotic animals: it’s a sanctuary for more than 100 primates from different species.
 Finally, Giardino Faunistico di Piano dell’Abatino is also a research centre about primate behaviour.

 The volunteer will support the staff members in the following tasks: